The 7 Common Types of Windows Used by Builders

 Awning windows open out by pivoting from the top of the window sash, operated by a crank.
 Awning windows commonly are paired with large picture windows and may be placed along bottom, sides, or top of the picture window to provide ventilation.
 They can also be installed above doors, much like transom windows.
 Because they open out, awning windows are not recommended near walkways and other traffic areas, lest the open windows obstruct the traffic path.

 Casement windows also open out (like awning windows) and usually pivot from side hinges.
 Many casements have fairly large glass panes to provide ample light that is uninterrupted by muntin bars or other framing.
 Casements also typically offer more open ventilation area than other window types.
 When closed and locked, casement windows can make a very effective seal for improved energy performance.
 Like awning windows, casements should not open out into traffic lanes.

 Double-hung and single-hung windows are the most common and familiar window types.
-The only difference between them is that single-hung have a movable lower sash and a fixed upper sash, while double-hung have two movable sashes; the upper sash slides down.
+The only difference between them is that single-hung has a movable lower sash and a fixed upper sash, while double-hung has two movable sashes; the upper sash slides down.

 The main advantage of double-hung windows is somewhat better ventilation.
 With both sashes opened about halfway, air naturally flows in through the lower opening and out through the upper opening.
 Double-hung windows also can be cleaned inside and out without the need to clean from outside (or the need for a ladder).

 Single- and double-hung windows work in most locations and have a classic decorative look.
 They typically offer less open area than casement and slider windows and can be more prone to air leakage than casements.